yanisbachofer-netizen/TeamFlow/README.md

 npm start
 ```

-- Runs React app on `http://localhost:3000`
+- React app runs on \`http://localhost:3000\`.
-- Make sure the backend is running to fetch data from API
+- Ensure the backend is running for API calls.